Blog

 - Overstocked inventory—tying up capital in goods that may not move

-When suppliers don’t have real-time alignment between customer demand and production, it leads to operational inefficiencies.
-Companies struggle to adapt to last-minute changes without automated demand tracking, creating supply chain slowdowns.
+When you don’t have real-time alignment between customer demand and production, it leads to operational inefficiencies.
+Companies struggle to adapt to last-minute changes without automated demand tracking, creating production slowdowns.

 The Risk:

-- Production misalignment—making products that aren’t needed or do not have what customers want
+- Production misalignment—making products that aren’t needed missing inventory to match customer demand

 - Higher operational costs—rushed orders and emergency production cycles are expensive

 Order inaccuracies directly impact customer satisfaction.
 Suppose invoices don’t match purchase orders or shipments containing the wrong items.
-In that case, the result is often costly returns, disputes, and strained customer relationships.
+Costly returns, disputes, and most importantly strained customer relationships result.

 The Risk: